Is a programmable thermostat the answer to your energy and cost-savings dreams?

 As a response, manufacturers designed a spectrum of programmable thermostats ranging from simple models to smart models that offer a variety of features and price points.
 In today’s market, programmable thermostats are no longer just for the tech-savvy, but tech-savvy consumers will have plenty of options if they want to have fun with their thermostats.3

-Find your perfect fit: the different types of programmable thermostats
+Find your perfect fit: the best programmable thermostat for your needs

 This type of programming is best for individuals or families with erratic schedules, since this is the most flexible option on the market.
 This type of thermostat lets you program a heating/cooling schedule for every day of the week.